jmzue109909RobertReed/terst/README.md

 Code cleanup and formatting - build 139
 Updated dependencies to latest versions - v7.2.6
 Code cleanup and formatting - v1.4.2
+Updated README with new instructions - build 972